rayyan35p/tp/docs/DeveloperGuide.md

 **Use case: UC04 - List all employees**

-Guarantees: MSS -> All the employees are displayed.

 **MSS**

 1. User requests to list all employees.
 2. TaskHub displays the list of employees.
-3. TaskHub shows a success message to the User.
+3. TaskHub shows that all employees have been listed successfully.

     Use case ends.